snellejelle99/DARTS/README.md

 ## Description
 This project is made for the subject *system management during graduation* by software engeneering students at the NHL Stenden University of Applied Sciences.
 The goal of this project is to test the software aspect management.
-For this project github actions, git-flow model and pull-requests with issues were used to show understanding of these aspects.
+For this project GitHub Actions, GIT-flow model and pull-requests with issues were used to show understanding of these aspects.
 The application these aspects were explored in is a dart competition tracker application based on the requirements of the product owners (teachers), and the rules of competetive darts as established by the Darts Regulation Authority (DRA).

 ### Used rules and requirements